hirememorey/election_game/README.md

 - `DEPLOYMENT.md`: Deployment instructions for Render, Netlify, Heroku, Railway, and local testing.

 ## Immediate To-Dos
-- **Test legislation voting:** Verify the recent fixes work correctly in gameplay.
+- **Test sponsor support enhancement:** Verify sponsors can support their own legislation with additional PC commitment.
 - **Test API endpoints:** Use Postman/curl or browser to verify `/api/game`, `/api/game/<id>`, etc.
 - **Test frontend:** Play through a game in browser, check for bugs, and improve UX.
 - **Automated tests:** (Optional) Add unit tests for API and game logic.